 If it is not possible to obtain criminality information from the relevant embassy, the recruiting parish/church body will need to make further appropriate checks so that any relevant events that occurred outside of the UK can be considered.
 These further checks should include additional references, including at least one from a previous employer, and if necessary the referee should be contacted to provide further clarification as appropriate.

 A DBS does not check whether an applicant is permitted to work within the UK.
-Therefore, parishes must make sure that any new members of staff (paid or voluntary) are allowed to work in the UK before they take them on.
-The implications of not checking an individual's right to work in the UK can be costly, and therefore parishes are encouraged to ask all their new appointees to provide evidence of their right to work in the UK before they start their role, and keep a record of this as evidence that they have checked.
+Therefore, parishes must make sure that any new workers (paid or voluntary) are allowed to work in the UK before they are appointed.
+The implications of not checking an individual’s right to work in the UK can be costly, and therefore parishes are encouraged to ask all their new appointees to provide evidence of their right to work in the UK before they start their role, and keep a record of this as evidence that they have checked.